U.S. Stock Futures Point to Ending Week Almost Flat

 U.S. stock futures wavered Friday, suggesting that the major equity benchmarks may end the week largely unchanged as a rapid increase in daily coronavirus infections in some states prompted speculation about new restrictions and a slowdown in the economy reopening.

-Futures tied to the S&P 500 wobbled between gains and losses, indicating that stocks could come under pressure after the New York opening bell.
+Futures tied to the S&P 500 wobbled between small gains and losses.
 The gauge ended Thursday up 1.1%, following a choppy trading session with few clear catalysts.

 A number of states, including Arizona, Texas, South Carolina and Florida, saw confirmed cases rise by more than 30% over the past week, according to a Wall Street Journal analysis of data from Johns Hopkins University.
 Texas paused reopening plans Thursday, and some governors enacted sweeping new measures to help contain the outbreak.
 But other states, including New York, marched ahead with efforts to revive business and social activity as the infections ebbed.